abmckeon/Project2/Entertainment.md

 # Contingency Tables

-First, we may want to look at the frequency of all data channels in the newsData dataset.
+Next, we may want to look at the frequency of all data channels in the newsData dataset.

 ``` r